 If you have a bandage on your knee, keep it clean.
 Change it if it gets dirty.
-Use soap and water to keep your wound clean when your health care provider says you can.
+Use soap and water to keep your wound clean when your provider says you can.

-You will need to see your health care provider every 2 - 3 weeks during your recovery.
-Your health care provider will check to see how your fracture is healing.
+You will need to see your provider every 2 to 3 weeks during your recovery.
+Your provider will check to see how your fracture is healing.

 When to Call the Doctor